Thousands of Afghan artists are still trying to flee the Taliban

 According to AFI, some 3,000 artists have asked the organization to help them leave Afghanistan or neighboring countries to which they've fled.

 "The arts are a special profession in Afghanistan.
 You are inherently at risk by being an artist," says Sanjay Sethi, an immigration lawyer and Co-Executive Director of AFI.
-His colleague, Ashley Tucker, says the stories they're hearing are "harrowing."
+The stories they're hearing are "harrowing," says another AFI Co-Executive Director, Ashley Tucker.

 "Beatings or raids on their homes or their instruments being taken or burned," Tucker explains.
 "We continue to hear stories from the artists who are still desperately trying to get out."